FAQs

-What is the meaning behind “Iowaksa” name?
+What is the meaning behind the “Iowaksa” name?

 IOWASKA is both a sacred symbol and an acronym — Inner Oasis, Wisdom, Awakening, Sacred Knowledge, and Advancements.
 It reflects our mission to guide souls inward, toward transformation, truth, and healing.